telink-semi/tc_ble_single_sdk/tc_ble_single_sdk_v3.4.2.8_Patch/doc/patch_note.md

 ### Refractor

 - **link**
-  - (B85/B87): Move the functions in div_mod.S from the ram_code sector to cstartup_ram_funcs.
+  - (B85/B87): Add a new sector "cstartup_ram_funcs".

 ### Known Issues

 - **Application**
-  - In the `ble_remote` reference design, after switching the key mode to IR mode, if the chip enters deep sleep and then wakes up, the key mode state will be lost.
+  - (TC321X): In the `ble_remote` reference design, after switching the key mode to IR mode, if the chip enters deep sleep and then wakes up, the key mode state will be lost.
 It is necessary to reconfigure it to IR mode.

 ### Version